aws-samples/monitor-hls-and-dash-streams-using-canary-monitor/README.md

 ### Notes on Input

 An origin endpoint is identified by values in the first 5 columns.
 Each line should have a unique endpoint identifier.
 VOD endpoints are currently not supported, therefore endpoint type should always be `live`.
-EMT origin endpoints should have origin name set to `emt` for correct ad break detection.
+AWS Elemental MediaTailor origin endpoints should have origin name set to `emt` for correct ad break detection.

 ### Notes on Configuration